ThisisAEmam/ngx-module-linker/README.md

 ## Quick visual tour

-> Replace the image paths below with your real screenshots or GIFs.

 1. **Overview – status bar and commands**
    ![Screenshot: VS Code with ngx-module status bar item and command palette](images/quick-tour/overview.png)